The Carter Sisters: History

 After A.P.
 Carter's death in 1960, Maybelle officially renamed the girls' group "The Carter Family" after the original act.
 In 1963 The Carter Family began working as part of the Johnny Cash road show.
 During this period, all four members of the group occasionally recorded as solo artists.
 June and Helen released a number of singles; Anita had several chart records and hit duets with both Hank Snow on "Bluebird Island" and with Waylon Jennings on "I Got You".
 She and Snow released an album of duets on RCA Records.
 June would later have a solo hit in 1971 with "A Good Man."
 She and Cash eventually began a relationship (initially extramarital); both divorced their spouses in 1966 and married in 1968) and went on to record several hits with him.
 Maybelle Carter recorded a number of solo albums, mostly instrumental performances, and in 1967 reunited with Sara Carter for an album of old-timey music titled "Historic Reunion."

 The act continued and actually enjoyed its greatest success in the early 1970s.
 June's marriage to Cash brought the Carter Sisters regular appearances on television's The Johnny Cash Show and the first major chart hit records of their career.
 In 1973, the act won "Favorite Country Vocal Group" on the American Music Awards, a surprise victory over the more commercially successful The Statler Brothers (another group closely associated with Cash) and The Osborne Brothers.
 Each of the sisters released LPs on various record labels as well as recording several albums of music as a group.

 The second edition of The Carter Family released their last record, the 1977 single "Papa's Sugar" a year before Mother Maybelle's death.
-Helen and Anita continued to appear as part of The Johnny Cash show.
+Helen and Anita continued to appear as part of "The Johnny Cash Show."
 In the mid and late 1980s, Anita, Helen, and their children briefly recorded as The Carter Family for Audiograph Records and later Mercury Records.
 June did not participate in these recordings although she remained close to her sisters.
 In the 1990s Anita's health issues limited her appearances with her sisters and she occasionally was replaced on some concert appearances by June's daughter Rosey.

-In 1989 The Carter Sisters joined The Nitty Gritty Dirt Band for the recording of their Country Music Association's Album of the Year, the followup Will the Circle Be Unbroken, Vol. 2.
+In 1989 The Carter Sisters joined The Nitty Gritty Dirt Band for the recording of their Country Music Association's Album of the Year, the follow-up Will the Circle Be Unbroken, Vol. 2.
 In 1990, the album was celebrated on the PBS music television program Austin City Limits, which featured a performance by The Carter Sisters of "Keep on the Sunny Side" and with the full ensemble on the Carter Family song, "Will The Circle Be Unbroken", from the original 1972 album.